 boxfile.yml in place, run the following to setup and build a PHP development environment configured specifically for phpMyAdmin.

-# add a convenient way to access phpmyadmin from the browser nanobox dns add local phpmyadmin.dev # start the dev environment nanobox run
+# add a convenient way to access phpmyadmin from the browser nanobox dns add local phpmyadmin.local # start the dev environment nanobox run

 nanobox run command will start your local development environment and drop you into a console inside.
 Once in,